blitzagency/ios-unity5/README.md

 - Alter the application delegate and cerate a main.swift file.
 - Wrap the UnityAppController into your application delegate
 - Adjust the `GetAppController` function in `UnityAppController.h`
+- Go bananas, you did it!
+Add the unity view wherever you want.

 #### Add the Unity.xcconfig file provided in this repo